 7. False.
 All tubing still needs to be traced back to its point of origin during hand-off processes.

 8. False.
 Visitors and non-clinical staff should always seek clinical assistance.
 Clinical staff are the only people who should be reconnecting tubing.

 Taking the Next Step with Kentec

 If you want to put this knowledge into action, Kentec Medical can help!
 Our team is well-versed in all things ENFit® and can provide you with all the information you need to make the best decisions for your hospital.
 We’re committed to providing superior customer service to our clients, as we believe doing so is a critical component of helping healthcare providers do their jobs safely and effectively.
-If you’d like to learn more about the ENFit® products and safety oral enteral products we offer, or if you have any questions, contact us today.
+If you’d like to learn more, or if you have any questions, contact us today.